Doomstones: Dwarf Wars

 Doomstones: Dwarf Wars is a 1990 role-playing adventure for Warhammer Fantasy Roleplay published by Games Workshop.
+It is the fourth and last book in the Doomstone adventure series, following Doomstones: Death Rock.

 Plot summary

 Doomstones: Dwarf Wars is an adventure in which the player characters search the ruins of a Dwarfhold for the Stone of Water.

 Publication history

 The Feathered Priests was revised for Warhammer and republished as Dwarf Wars.
 Doomstones was the second significant adventure campaign published by Games Workshop for Warhammer Fantasy Roleplay.

 Reception

 Anthony Ragan reviewed Doomstones 4: Dwarf Wars in White Wolf #28 (Aug./Sept., 1991), rating it a 3 out of 5 and stated that "Dwarf Wars is a good addition to the WFRP line and is worth the GM's time and money."